ffaristocrat/mechbay/README.md

 The LUAC Scripts are compiled Lua v5.2, 32-bit.
 [Unluac](https://sourceforge.net/projects/unluac/)
 isn't perfect but will decompile the code well enough to understand what's going on and clean it up.
-Only the simplest scripts can be recompiled without edits.
+Only the simplest scripts can be recompiled.
 (There's also [Luadec](https://github.com/viruscamp/luadec) but I haven't had any luck compiling it to handle this specific version of Lua.)
 Lua scripts are used for scripting stages, general battle/UI behavior and to establish game constants.

 Most audio is HCA.
 Use [VGMStream](https://github.com/losnoco/vgmstream) to process.
+Finding the encryption key will likely be necessary to add new voice lines.

 Images are primarily DDS (DirectDraw Surface) format.
 They're often stored in TXD (Texture Dictionaries) which are just easily unpacked archives of DDS images.